project-oak/oak/oak_functions/lookup/README.md

 ## Invariant: Fully loaded lookup data

-// TODO(#3615): Check how this invariant is maintained in the code.

 > No requests are served until the initial lookup data is completely loaded in
 > Oak Functions.